/ home / computer / postgresql / postgresql-for-mysql-admins / .

 postgres=# DROP DATABASE world;

-PostgreSQL offers schemas as a way to separate database objects.
+PostgreSQL offers schemata as a way to separate database objects.
 Every database gets a public schema by default that is owned by the superuser that created the database.
 This makes it difficult for regular users to drop, so avoid testing in the public schema unless you are planning to drop and recreate the database.

 The maximum portability with other databases would be achieved by not using schemas at all.

-oli=# -- display namespaces?
+test=# -- display namespaces?

-oli=# \dn
+test=# \dn

 List of schemas